tvierling/scala-resource-simple/README.md

 Manual Build
 ------------

-To build from source, you need `sbt` 0.13 or later installed.
-See http://www.scala-sbt.org/ for more information.
+Building from source involves using `sbt` 0.13 or later.

 Run the following to build for Scala 2.11: